 There are detailed schedules of internal audit against documented procedures, carried out by trained independent staff (VION sister company employees).
 All departments are included in the plan.
 The audit frequencies are based on the risk of the activity to the business, the operation and the customers.
-The audits have been carried out close to schedule and corrective action has mostly been taken in a timely manner.
-The company started with unannounced audits.
-In addition, hygiene audits and site / building inspections are performed at monthly intervals.
-Assessed:
+Twice a year the production sites and involved departments are audited.
+The audits have been carried out close to schedule and corrective action has been taken in a timely manner.
+Internal audits performed on 05-07-2013 and 10/1/2014.
+Report of internal audits (by are reviewed during the site evaluation.
+Non conformities are clearly listed with their corrective actions.
+Action points assessed in action list.
+Non-conformities are reported to the management team and reviewed.
+In addition, hygiene audits and site / building inspections (pre-SSOP + SSOP) are performed daily and glass audits at quarterly / monthly intervals.
+Internal auditors are trained (internal by Vion, certificates are seen).